-Our staff provide hour-long advice sessions at the British Library, to talk through your ideas in confidence and help you to identify the information and organisations which will help you develop your business ideas and business plan.
+Our staff provide free hour-long advice sessions to talk through your ideas in confidence, helping you to develop your business ideas and business plan.

 Who is it for?

 Anyone with a definite idea of what your business or product will be, and wish to find information and advisory services that will enable you to progress your idea and take it to market.
 This is a service for early-stage businesses only.

 You can also book an Ask an Expert session with experts who give a few hours of their time each month to advise entrepreneurs, SMEs and inventors on their businesses.